 Scientific Name: Vultur gryphus

-The Andean condor plays a very big role in the culture of its native habitats.
-It is the national symbol of Bolivia, Colombia, Ecuador, Peru, Chile, and Argentina.
-The condor is also considered sacred by many native tribes found in these countries, and is a symbol for themes such as spirit and rebirth.
+The Andean condor is the national symbol of Bolivia, Colombia, Ecuador, Peru, Chile, and Argentina.
+The condor also plays an important role in many indigenous human cultures found in these countries who consider it a sacred bird.